Author: Randeep Singh / go to all articles on Yoga Concepts

 Banners displaying Rishikesh sightseeing options are more numerous than the shops selling spiritual books on spiritual healing and meditation techniques as have been proposed by the great thinkers from India.

 The foreign tourists are being duped in every possible way by the local mercenaries.
 While enquiring about the price of a singing bowl at one of the antique shops I was admonished in whispers, by the owner, of disclosing the real price quoted to me, to the Italian girl who was being convinced for buying the same at thrice the real price by his salesman in another corner.

-Local sales men have picked up the accents and mannerisms of these foreign tourists in order to design flawless traps on them.
+Local sales men have picked up the accents and mannerisms of these foreign tourists in order to design flawless traps for them.
 My heart went out to the female from the foreign land, revealing the right price to whom was advised against to me by the owner of a antiques shop as I had just bought the same bowl by paying three times lesser that was being quoted to her.
 I couldn’t pick up the courage to warn her on it at that moment.

-Thus everything that exists in Rishikesh, spiritual or material is being capitalised upon by the local businessmen.
-Its been seen as more of an opportunity to pump up their sales to the foreign consumers of Yoga, in every way possible, than promoting the concept of yogic thought as propounded by Patanjali.
-Yoga, as also believed by most of its seekers today, is in fact a multi billion dollar industry in Rishikesh in its rightest sense.
+Thus everything that exists in Rishikesh, spiritual or material is being capitalized upon by the local businessmen.
+Its been seen as more of an opportunity to pump up their sales to the foreign consumers of Yoga, in every way possible, than promoting the concept of yogic thought as propounded by Patanjali in his Ashtanga Yoga.